themitosan/TMS.js/README.md

 Example: ```TMS.removeClass('myDiv', 'fixWidth');```

 ## Context
 You can also provide _other contexts_ for all available functions.
-This allows you to manipulate data from another opened windows (like `nwjs` `nw.Window.open` function).
+This allows you to manipulate data from other windows (like `nwjs` `nw.Window.open` function).

 Example:
 ```ts